-Ammonia volatilization occurs when ammonium is converted to ammonia and lost to the atmosphere.
+Ammonia volatilization occurs when ammonium is converted to ammonia and lost to the atmosphere as ammonia gas.
 Ammonia volatilization into the atmosphere can have negative consequences for agriculture, ecosystems and human health:

 • Ammonia volatilization from agricultural land is a loss of nitrogen for plant growth.
 It therefore comes at a cost for the farmer that needs to be minimized.